LEARNAcademy/syllabus/rails/controllers-routes-views.md

    - The possible HTTP actions are get, post, put, patch, and delete.
    - `get`
 2. URL
    - Each route will have a specific URL.
-By convention it will be named the same as the controller method.
+In this case we will name it the same as the controller method.
    - `get '/landing'`
 3. Controller
    - If the HTTP action and the URL match the route will specify what controller is handling the response.